chem64/RECU/README.md

 # RECU
 ### Renix ECU Reader

-The **RECU** Android app is developed with [B4A](https://www.b4x.com/b4a.html) by Anywhere Software.
 The ESP32 microcontroller attached to the **RECU** control board is programmed with [Arduino](https://www.arduino.cc).
-The app connects via bluetooth to the ESP32 that is connected to the Jeep diagnostic port via serial link.
+The [RECU](https://play.google.com/store/apps/details?id=cmarsoft.recu) Android app connects via bluetooth to the ESP32 that is connected to the Jeep diagnostic port via serial link.
+Mine has been connected full time for several months with no problems.

 ## RECU control board
 The circuit to gather information from the ECU is a modified version of a design by John Eberle of TractorEnvy.com.
 Board was designed using freeware version of Diptrace and made by [OshPark](https://oshpark.com/shared_projects/BllhAg80).
 The ECU packet structure is based on the work of Nick Risley of NickInTimeDesign.com.